Do lawn mower blades come sharpened?

 Spotting a Bent Blade.

-A bent blade will need to be replaced.
-Blades are made out of pressed steel so the cannot be bent back.
+If this is the case then you will need replacement blades.
+Blades are made of pressed steel so they cannot be bent back.

-I normally keep a new blade on hand so I can lay it on top of the suspect blade and this will tell you immediately if the blade is bent.
-If you haven’t got a new blade then and an old one will do.
+I normally keep a new lawnmower blade on hand so I can lay it on top of the suspect blade and this will tell you immediately if the blade is bent.
+If you haven’t got a new blade then an old but unbent blade will do.

 Checking the crankshaft.

-This normally happens when you hit something.
-There are a couple of small metal teeth (keys) that are on the blade holder and if the blade hits an object they will break therefor avoiding bending the crankshaft.
+This normally happens when you hit something hard.
+There are a couple of small metal teeth (keys) that are on the blade holder and if the blade hits an object they will break off therefore avoiding bending the crankshaft.

 Is it spinning evenly?
 If you are not sure then attach a pair of vice-grips to the blade hub and spin it again.
 It should make any uneven turn more obvious.